This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-3. In a large pot, on medium high heat, add oil, and toss in steak.
-Sautee for 5-7 minutes, or until natural juices release.
-Add in peppers, onions, and browning seasoning.
+2. In a large pot set over medium high heat, heat the remaining tablespoon oil and toss in steak.
+Saute for 5-7 minutes, or until natural juices release.
+Stir in the browning (for color.)
+Add the peppers and onions and stir until well combined.

-4. Add water to the same bowl you seasoned your meat in, and then pour it into the pot.
-Cook over medium heat, stirring occasionally until the water reduces by half.
-Lower the heat, cover the pot, and cook on low for about an hour or until the meat is tender
+3. Add the water to the same bowl you seasoned your meat in, and then pour it into the pot.
+Use enough water to cover the meat.
+Add the bay leaves and cook over medium heat, stirring occasionally until the water reduces by half.
+Lower the heat, cover the pot, and cook on low for about an hour or until the meat is tender.

 Nutrition